On the visual and material representation of affection.

-This research unpacks different traditions of visualing and imagining intimacy through tracing moments in Science and Arts in which touch as gesture or symbol shifts in meaning.
-The frame work of analysis spans from 19th century hypnosis, early cinema and theatrical performances, to contemporary debates in Artifical Emotion (AE).
+This research unpacks different traditions of visualising and imagining intimacy through tracing moments in Science and Arts in which touch as gesture or symbol shifts in meaning.
+The frame work of analysis spans from 19th century hypnosis, early cinema and theatrical performances, to contemporary debates in Artificial Emotion (AE).
 The work unpacks structural differences and challenges of visualising immaterial, mobile terms within scientific technologies and artistic media forms.

 What we consider to be intimate today has to be seen in a long tradition of cultural or social, scientific and technological co-construction of emotion, subjectivity and the human body.
 This work is not on what intimacy is, but on how intimacy relates to its expressive symbols and structures.
 In being based on symbolic codes, the concept of intimacy relies on visual 'hints' mediated through media forms while strongly shaped by those.

 In this work, I suggest to think intimacy as a fluid idea or concept beyond restricting it to a context of feeling or ‘interpersonal relationships’ but rather to think it as a ‘shell’ that is intellectually moving through time and field as it attaches itself to other mobile concepts such as subjectivity, physicality and the contemporary buzz word, the mind.
 I will look into important steps in the history of visualisation technology, such as hypnosis in film and emotion in robotics, to unpack how the understanding of body, mind or emotion feedbacks into the visual represention of intimacy or affection.

 What I aim to find out is how the visualisation or materialisation of a discoursive concept points to the ambiguity of its own symbolic representation, or how expression signifies experience.
 Basically, I am tracing the immaterial in the material, the symbolic in the literal, the imaginary in the visual when thinking intimacy or emotion.